-- Continued engagement with HCPC and UK government to identify ongoing risk. - Monitor progress of the review of the GMC register carefully. - Regular meetings with HCPC and UKAS to shape future policy developments. - Existing systems maintained to ensure continuity of service. - Project undertaken to identify a replacement CRM and new supplier appointed. - New CRM to link with other Institute digital platforms. - Potential print and production cost savings explored. - External independent advice sought on options. - Funding options reviewed by F&RC.
+- Continued engagement with HCPC and UK government to identify ongoing risk. - Monitor progress of the review of the GMC register carefully. - Regular meetings with HCPC and UKAS to shape future policy developments. - · Robust cyber security measures in place - Maintenance and support agreements - Planned replacement of systems

+• Potential print and production cost savings explored.